 Diversity and Teamwork: We believe that children learn best in racially, culturally, and socio-economically diverse environments, so that they are prepared to act as global citizens and leaders.
 As such, we commit to working together to create a welcoming and inclusive environment for all members of our diverse community.

 Our school is divided into the following multi-age groups:

-Early Elementary = 1st, 2nd, and 3rd grade
+Lower Elementary = 1st, 2nd, and 3rd grade

 Upper Elementary = 4th, 5th, and 6th grade

-Adolescent Community = 7th and 8th grade
+Middle School = 7th and 8th grade

 Multi-age classrooms are a foundation of Montessori education.
 Students are provided the opportunity to have mentors and the opportunity to be mentors.
 This also allows children, their families, and their teachers an opportunity to develop deep and meaningful relationships that span their three years together and beyond.
 Our students develop lifelong friendships with one another and their teachers.